blockfuselabs/abstracto-cli/README.md

-# abstracto
+# abstracto 🚀

-Abstracto is a command-line tool written in Rust that simplifies and streamlines the process of creating account abstraction contracts in Solidity.
-Account abstraction enables smart contracts to manage accounts on the Ethereum blockchain, allowing for advanced functionalities such as multi-signature wallets, meta-transactions, and custom transaction validation logic.
+A blazing-fast CLI tool that simplifies Account Abstraction development on Ethereum.
+Built in Go for performance and reliability.

 The primary goal of this tool is to abstract away the complexities involved in setting up and developing account abstraction contracts.
 By providing a straightforward interface and a set of powerful commands, aacli helps developers focus on the unique aspects of their contracts without getting bogged down by repetitive setup tasks.

+## What is abstracto?

+`abstracto` empowers developers to create ERC-4337 Account Abstraction wallets without the complexity.
+Generate production-ready smart contracts, complete with secure defaults and best practices, in seconds.

+Whether you're building:
+- 🔐 Smart contract wallets
+- 🤝 Multi-signature systems
+- 🎮 Gasless transactions
+- 🔄 Session keys
+- 🛡️ Custom validation logic

+`abstracto` provides the scaffolding, you focus on the innovation.